-- Seek to place the information provided for each Project on a comparable basis (so far as possible) to allow the Expert Panel to compare them more easily; - Provide an assessment of whether each Full Submission appears objectively credible, including an assessment of the costs and benefits that have been assumed as well as an evaluation of the aims of the Project and the timetable over which the Project will be undertaken; - Identify and assess the materiality of any risks to the Project that it considers have not been made transparent in the Full Submission and provide an assessment of the feasibility of the Project; and - Provide an assessment of the applicability of the resultant learning.
+- Seek to place the information provided for each Project on a comparable basis (so far as possible) to allow the Expert Panel to compare them more easily, - Provide an assessment of whether the Full Submission appears objectively credible, including an assessment of the costs and benefits that have been assumed as well as an evaluation of the aims of the Project and the timetable over which the Project will be undertaken, - Identify and assess the materiality of any risks to the Project that it considers have not been made transparent in the Full Submission, - Provide an assessment of the feasibility of the Project and an indication of the applicability of the resultant learning.

-5.32.
+5.33.
 Ofgem, or its consultants, may request that the Funding Licensee provides clarification about aspects of its Full Submission.
 Any requests for clarification will be issued on specified day(s) in each week.
-These days will be communicated to Network Licensees prior to the Full Submission deadline.
+These days will be agreed and communicated to Network Licensees prior to the Full Submission deadline.
 If the Network Licensee wishes to provide clarification, it must do so in writing within the specific time period requested by Ofgem.
 This time period will be no less than two Working Days.
-Any written clarification provided by the Network Licensee will be deemed to be part of the Full Submission and the requirements as regards confidentiality will apply.
+Any written clarification provided by the Network Licensee will be deemed to be part of the Full Submission and the requirements as regards confidentiality apply.

-5.33.
+5.34.
 The report(s) produced by the consultants, together with the Full Submissions (including any written clarifications), will be made available to the Expert Panel and the Authority.
-This will form part of the evidence base that the Expert Panel will use to make its recommendation and the Authority may use to make its decision.
+This will form part of the evidence base that the Expert Panel will use to make its recommendation and the Authority will use to make its decision.
 Ofgem will circulate a draft version of the report(s) produced by the consultants to Network Licensees for their information prior to the consultants producing their final version(s).
 Network Licensees will be able to highlight any information contained in the draft report which they consider to be factually incorrect.

-5.34.
-For each Full Submission that complies with the requirements of paragraphs 5.4-5.11, the Expert Panel will have a meeting or meetings to discuss that Project with the Funding Licensee.
+5.35.
+For each Full Submission that complies with the requirements of paragraphs 5.4-5.8, the Expert Panel will have a meeting or meetings to discuss that Project with the Funding Licensee.
 The length of the meeting(s) will be set in advance and each Project will receive the same time allocation.
 The Funding Licensee will be provided with at least ten Working Days notice of the date of this meeting(s).

-5.35.
+5.36.
 In advance of the meeting(s) the Expert Panel may (at its discretion) provide the Network Licensee with a list of questions that it intends to ask at the meeting.
 It may then ask further questions during the meeting.
 These questions may include asking the Network Licensee whether it will consider changing its proposed Successful Delivery Reward Criteria.
 The Network Licensee may submit written responses to these questions, or choose to answer them orally at the meeting(s).
-However, to the extent that an answer either clarifies or changes something contained within the Full Submission, revised text for the relevant section of the Full Submission must be submitted in writing to Ofgem no more than two Working Days after the date of the meeting, or as otherwise agreed with Ofgem.
+However, to the extent that an answer either clarifies or changes something contained within the Full Submission, this must be submitted in writing to Ofgem within two Working Days of the date of the meeting, or as otherwise agreed with Ofgem.
 This will then be deemed to be part of the Full Submission and the requirements as regards confidentiality will apply.